 - 2 Printed copies of my online registration confirmation page

 I left Imus Cavite at 3:30 am and arrived St. Lukes Manila at 4:30 am.
 The Jeepney driver was driving too fast and it was still dark so I coudn’t read the signs.
 I passed two blocks from where I’m supposed to go down, so I ended up walking back where St. Lukes is located.
-I was so scared because I have big money in my purse and Manila is notorious for robbery and snatching.
-It was early in the morning and there are some people in the street.
+I was so scared because I have big amount of money in my purse and Manila is notorious for robbery and snatching.
+It was early in the morning and there are only few people in the street.
 So, I was walking and running while looking at my back to check if someone is following me.
 I felt relieved when I reached St. Lukes and nothing happened or maybe I was just paranoid, lol.
 But it is better to be vigilant than to be a victim.
 Anyway, when I reached SLECS there was already a long line.
 The security guard opened the door at 5:30 am and started to let us in.
 He checked if I have complete documents.
-He gave me a number and stamp my right hand.
+He gave me a number and stamped my right hand.
 He will not let you in if you are missing a document, but don’t fret because there is xerox machine copier and photo service just across the street.

 Step 1: Submission of PDS form at Reception area for data encoding, digital picture-taking and finger printing.

 I gave all my documents to the person at the registration counter.
 He just took one copy of each document and gave me back the rest.
 He asked me some personal information, had my finger printed and took a digital picture of me.
 He stamped my passport, handed it back to me with a checklist and told me to go to 5th floor to pay.

 Step 2: Payment

 I gave the checklist and passport to the cashier and paid P11, 025.
 She attached the checklist to the receipt, gave it to me, and was told to proceed to 3rd floor.